The particle surface of spinning test particles

 where

 and

 which is consistent with the result in~\cite{Toshmatov:2020wky}.
 According to eq.(\ref{pr2}), the energy of the particle must satisfy the conditions

 in order to have $(p^r)^2\ge 0$.
 Below, we focus on the case of the pole-dipole particle with positive energy which coincides with the effective potential to be $V_{\mathrm{eff}}=V_+$.
-The particle moves along a circular orbit when two conditions are satisfied simultaneously which has been pointed out in~\cite{Jefremov:2015gza,Toshmatov:2020wky}:
+Combining eq.(\ref{eff1}) and (\ref{eff2}), one can get the circular orbits of a pole-dipole particle on the equatorial plane in static spherical symmetric spacetime.